 Need a Car Accident Lawyer in Atlanta, Georgia?

 Auto accidents can change your life and the lives of loved ones.
 The emotional trauma, physical injuries, and financial hardships can be crippling without the proper legal guidance.
-At The Mabra Firm, our Atlanta car accident lawyers provide compassionate and dedicated legal services to everyone injured in an accident around metro Atlanta.
+At The Mabra Firm, our Atlanta car accident lawyers provide compassionate and dedicated legal services to accident victims around metro Atlanta.
 The National Center for Health Statistics reports that about 40 million people experience personal injuries every year that require medical assistance.
-Of those incidents, about 5.5 million resulted in car accidents.
+Of those incidents, about 5.5 million resulted in car wrecks.

 That is because motor vehicle crashes are some of the most common injuries people face.
-It is common for victims of negligence to contact a personal injury law firm and file a claim.
-When they do, a vast amount of questions surface about the legal system and how things work.
+It is common for victims of negligence to contact a personal injury law firm and file an accident injury claim.
+When they do, a vast amount of questions surface about the legal system and how legal representation works.

-No doubt, filing a claim comes with many twists and turns.
-If you have questions about your accident, look no further.
+No doubt, filing insurance claims comes with many twists and turns.
+If you have questions, look no further.
 The Mabra Firm’s Georgia auto accident lawyers have the answers to your most frequently asked questions here.
-Let’s get started with learning exactly what you need to do after an auto accident.
+Let’s get started with learning exactly what you need to do after an auto wreck.

 What Do You Do After a Car Accident in Atlanta?

-The events immediately following a car crash are some of the most important steps you can take.
-Understandably, an accident can leave you in a daze or panicked.
+The events immediately following a vehicular collision are some of the most important steps you can take.
+Understandably, it can leave you in a daze or panicked.
 Our car accident lawyers in Atlanta recommend following these 7 steps:

 - The first thing you should do is call emergency services.
-You don’t know if the other person has injuries.
+You don’t know if the other person has catastrophic injuries.
 Plus, you have yet to assess yourself to see the extent of your injuries.
 Some injuries are not immediate and can arise hours or days later.
-Dial 9-1-1 to get an ambulance out to the scene of the car crash as soon as possible.
+Dial 9-1-1 to get an ambulance out to the scene of the car crash for medical treatment as soon as possible.

-- Once you seek medical attention, you want to ensure you get the other person’s info.
-Along with this, try your best to preserve the evidence of the accident.
+- Once you seek medical care, you want to ensure you get the other person’s info.
+Along with this, try your best to preserve the evidence of the accident scene.

 - Don’t let anyone touch your car or the bits on the road.
 You never know what will end up helping your claim down the road.
+Evidence can help prove who is the at-fault driver.
 So, be sure to speak to the other driver and exchange information.

 - You want to ask for things like: